Skip to main content

 Promoted Listings is an eBay advertising service that increases the visibility of items included in a seller's ad campaigns.
 For more information on Promoted Listings, see the Promoted Listings Playbook.

-Promotions Manager is a free service that gives sellers the ability to offer price discounts on their items.
-For more information on Promotions Manager, see the Promotions Manager section of the Selling Integration Guide.
+Discounts manager is a free service that gives sellers the ability to offer price discounts on their items.
+For more information on Discounts manager, see the Discounts Manager section of the Selling Integration Guide.

 Email Store Campaigns allow eBay store sellers to create and send email campaigns to subscribers, followers, and past customers who’ve signed up to receive newsletters from a seller’s store.
 For more information on email campaigns, see the Store Email Campaigns section of the Selling Integration Guide.